Why is LED Bad?

 Why is LED bad?

-Outdoor LEDs are unsuitable for many reasons that they probably don't want you to know about.
+Outdoor LEDs are too frequently a downgrade for many reasons, that the LED pushers probably don't want you to know about.
 But to understand why,

 Let's start with aesthetics: